aryangarg794/reproduction_gan/README.md

 # reproduction_gan
-Reproducing the 2012 paper on adverserial nets using pytorch (work in progress)
+Reproducing the 2012 paper on adverserial nets using pytorch